mansi12bendale/Culture-AI/doc/week 6.md

 # Week 6: Multimedia Support & Content Expansion

-## 🎯 Objective
+## Objective
-Enhance the app experience with multimedia content such as images and videos.
+Enhance the application experience by integrating multimedia content such as images and videos.

-## 📘 Summary
+## Summary
-This week was focused on enriching the app with multimedia content.
-We utilized Firebase Storage to host additional images and cultural videos related to the monuments.
-These multimedia elements were embedded into the monument detail pages, providing users with a richer, more interactive learning experience.
+During Week 6, the **CultureAI** application was enhanced with rich multimedia content to improve user engagement and learning. **Firebase Storage** was integrated to host additional monument images and cultural videos.
+These multimedia resources were embedded into the monument detail pages, allowing users to explore cultural heritage through visual and video-based content.
+Sample videos were linked to monuments based on relevant cultural keywords.

-## 📌 Key Activities
+## Key Activities
-- Integrated Firebase Storage to host images and videos.
+- Integrated Firebase Storage for hosting images and videos
-- Embedded cultural videos into the monument detail page.
+- Embedded cultural videos into monument detail pages
-- Linked sample videos to monuments based on related keywords.
+- Linked multimedia content to monuments using keyword-based mapping

-## ✅ Outcomes
+## Outcomes
-- Multimedia content (images and videos) was successfully integrated into the app.
+- Multimedia content successfully integrated into the application
-- User engagement was enhanced with cultural content.
+- Improved user engagement through enriched cultural storytelling